Bandit based centralized matching in two-sided markets for peer to peer lending: Problem Statement and Technical preliminaries

 \textbf{Desiderata for Matching}: As mentioned above, we consider the case of many-one matching to simplify our settings similar to work done in \cite{bodine2011peer}, however our framework can be easily extended to the many-many setting albeit with more constraints.
 Each lender $l$ can be matched to at most one borrower while each borrower $b$ can be matched to multiple lenders based on the amount $c_b$ requested.
-Such mechanisms are currently followed in platforms like GoFundMe or Prosper Full Coverage lending model where the borrower only gets the project funded when the sum of amounts lent, match or exceed the requested amount
+Such mechanisms are currently followed in platforms like GoFundMe or Prosper Full Coverage lending model where a successful match denotes that borrower only gets the project funded when the sum of amounts lent, match or exceed the requested amount or a reserve price.

-We consider that matching happens over multiple time steps and the lender is allowed to explore its options to realize its best matching over time.
-At each time step $t$, each lender $l_i$ is matched to a borrower $b_j$ and the lender receives a stochastic valued reward drawn $\hat{\mu}_{b}(l)$ $\in (0, 1)$ independent of all other rewards.
+In our work, matching happens over multiple time steps and the lender is allowed to explore its options to realize its best matching over time.
+At each time step $t$, each lender $l_i$ is matched to a borrower $b_j$ and the lender receives a stochastic valued reward $\hat{\mu}_{b}(l)$ $\in (0, 1)$ independent of all other rewards that other lenders receive.
 The borrower or arm means $\mu_{l}(b)_{b \in \mathcal{B}, l \in \mathcal{L}}$ are heterogeneous across lenders.
 Additionally, we also assume that for each lender $l$, the set of mean $\mu_l(b)_{b \in \mathcal{B}}$ are all distinct.
-We denote by $m_l(t)$ to be the borrower assigned to $l$ at time step $t$.
 We maintain a utility matrix $\mathbf{U_b} = \{\mathbf{u_{b_1}}, \mathbf{u_{b_1}}, \ldots\}$ of dimension $K\times N$ that stores each arm's utility from the lenders.
 Similarly we maintain another matrix $\mathbf{U_l}$ of dimension $N\times K$ that stores the lender's utilities from the borrowers.
-In an auction scenario like the first price auction, this utility for the lender would be similar to the difference between the valuation and the bid.
 One of the significant points to note here is the gap between the lender's own utility estimate $u_l(b)$ for a borrower and the reward it receives $\hat{\mu}_l(b)$ if it is matched at a time step.
 The goal of the borrower-lender matching is to find an assignment of $m_{l, t} \in \mathcal{B}$ for all lenders $l \in \mathcal{L}$ at each $t$ pertaining to constraints based on these utilities and rewards which will be described in details in the next sections.
-We will often drop the time step symbol $t$ from the notations when we generalize the operation whose outcome is stored in the symbol to all time steps.
+We will often drop the time step symbol $t$ from the notations when we generalize the operations for all time steps.